vruusmann/blog/_posts/2018-07-09-converting_sparkml_pipeline_pmml.md

 The `sparklyr2pmml::PMMLBuilder` S4 class can only capture the state.
 It defines two slots `sc` and `java_pmml_builder`, which can be initialized via the two-argument constructor.
 However, most R users are advised to regard this constructor as private, and heed the three-argument `sparklyr2pmml::PMMLBuilder` S4 helper function instead.
 This function takes care of initializing a proper `java_pmml_builder` object based on the `sparklyr::tbl_spark` training dataset and `sparklyr::ml_pipeline_model` fitted pipeline objects.

-All mutator and builder methods have been "outsourced" to standalone S4 generic functions, which take the `sparklyr2pmml::PMMLBuilder` object as the first argument:
+All mutator and builder methods have been outsourced to standalone S4 generic functions, which take the `sparklyr2pmml::PMMLBuilder` object as the first argument:

 * `putOption(PMMLBuilder, ml_pipeline_stage, character, object)`
 * `verify(PMMLBuilder, tbl_spark)`